 From INTER INSIGNIORES:

-(The hyper-linked comments in italics are by John Wijngaards)
+(Italics in the text by John Wijngaards)

 For the full text, see: INTER INSIGNIORES.

 From the Commentary by the Sacred Congregation for the Doctrine of the Faith on the Declaration Inter Insigniores: